eeditiones/teipublisher-docker-compose/README.md

 docker compose up -d
 ```

 Afterwards you should be able to access TEI Publisher using http://localhost.
+Additionally eXide can be accessed via http://localhost/apps/eXide (on a production system you want to disable that).

 # Deployment on a Public Server

 If you would like to deploy the configuration to a public server, you must first acquire an SSL certificate to enable users to securly connect via https.
 The compose configuration is already prepared to make this as easy as possible.

+1. Clone this repository to a folder on the server
 1. Copy the nginx configuration file [conf/example.com.tmpl](conf/example.com.tmpl) to e.g. `conf/my.domain.com.conf`, where `my.domain.com` would correspond to the domain name of the webserver you are configuring the service for
 2. Open the copied file in an editor and replace all occurrences of `example.com` with your domain name
 3. Also change the name of the **upstream** entry to a unique name (otherwise it will collide with the default config):